Skip to content Skip to footer

 Perhaps that is a foundational reason why God‘s Word includes reminders of how God has providentially worked to rescue, redeem, and restore his children.

-It only takes one generation failing to tell the next generation of God’s work and providence to begin fading from view.
+It only takes one generation’s failure to tell the next generation of God’s work for His providence to begin fading from view.
 That is how fast it happens!
 That next generation will not know the Lord or what He has done providentially over the course of history.
-(Click to continue reading here)

 Psalm 106 invites us to remember.
 I encourage you to sit down and thoughtfully read through this powerful chapter and marvel at God’s providence throughout history.
 Below are a few highlights from this chapter on providence in history.

-• Giving thanks by recounting his deeds – Our response is to give praise to God, upon immediate recognition of God’s hand upon history and in our own lives.
-The Psalm is bookended by giving praise to God.
-Vs 1 & 47-48
+• Giving thanks by recounting His deeds – Our response is to give praise to God upon immediate recognition of God’s hand upon history and in our own lives.
+The psalm is bookended by giving praise to God.
+Verses 1 & 47-48

-• Recalling God’s promises fulfilled as well as his deliverance – by doing this we remind ourselves and our children.
-Vs 4-5
+• Recalling God’s promises fulfilled as well as His deliverance – by doing this we remind ourselves and our children.
+Verses 4-5

-• Recalling our rebellion and God’s salvation and deliverance – Vs 7-8.
-When we fail to consider God’s wondrous works and remember his steadfast love, we rebel and turn to idolatry.
+• Recalling our rebellion and God’s salvation and deliverance – Verses 7-8.
+When we fail to consider God’s wondrous works and remember His steadfast love, we rebel and turn to idolatry.

-• Do not fail to recall – When we fail to recall God’s Providence in our lives, we despise what God has given and done for us, no longer have faith in his promises, and we complain vs 24-25
+• Do not fail to recall – When we fail to recall God’s providence in our lives, we despise what God has given and done for us, no longer have faith in His promises, and we complain.
+Verses 24-25

 It is important for us to remember ourselves and to tell our children when people stood up and intervened.
 It is good for us to recall men and women who stood for freedom and to tell of these people to our children, lest we forget and lose our freedom.